Plumbing Warranty Coverage Explained: What's Covered & How Long

 Extended warranties are add-ons that go beyond the standard manufacturer or workmanship coverage.
 These are often offered by home warranty companies or manufacturers themselves, and they typically extend coverage periods or raise dollar limits on repairs and replacements.

-For example, some home warranty plans allow you to upgrade your plumbing coverage limit from $2,000 to $5,000 per year for a small monthly fee.
+For example, some manufacturers sell add-on protection plans (like Rheem's ProtectionPlus kits, typically $150 to $250) that extend the tank/parts warranty and add labor coverage for several additional years.
 Extended warranties can be worth it for expensive systems like whole-home repiping or tankless water heater installations.

 Home Warranty Plumbing Coverage